 ‘CCPT’ – if you’re using the passport

 ‘CONCAT’ – if it is a CONCAT code

 Where to go to for help

 Well, us of course.
-Firstly, if you are unsure about any of the reporting standards, or just need a refresher, we would heartily recommend our core training course delivered by yours truly which will help ensure you are interpreting the MiFIR transaction reporting details correctly (we also cover EMIR and SFTR too).
+Firstly, if you are unsure about any of the reporting standards, or just need a refresher, we would heartily recommend our core training course which will help ensure you are interpreting the MiFIR transaction reporting details correctly (we also cover EMIR and SFTR too).

 If you have any doubt about whether you are reporting correctly, this is why we here at Kaizen exist.
 You need to have total confidence that your reporting is complete and accurate.
 (It’s a little like the dentist, the longer you let a problem persist, the more painful it will be when it comes to the remediation.)
 Please contact us for further details on our quality assurance, reconciliation, governance and training services.

 You can discuss personal identifiers further over on our Kaizen LinkedIn page…

 Join our Kaizen community of regulatory reporting professionals for blogs, events and insights from our regulatory subject matter experts.